Imaginatively extended country inn in fascinating and peaceful village

 Good Pub Guide Recommended

 Green values matter a lot to the licensees here: they have hi-spec insulation, underfloor heating run by a wood pellet boiler, solar heating panels and a rainwater recycling system) you can make the most of the interesting nearby castle ruins and the unique romanesque church.
 The beamed bar with dark slate flagstones rambles happily around to provide several tempting corners, with an antique high-backed settle in one and high stools around a matching chest-high table in another.
 This opens into three cosily linked dining rooms on the left, with high panelled wainscoting.
-Wye Valley Bitter and Butty Bach and a guest such as Kingstone Challenger on handpump and several wines by the glass; background music, darts and TV.
+Wye Valley Bitter, Butty Bach and HPA on handpump and several wines by the glass; background music, darts and TV.
 The neat back grass has picnic-sets.
-The four bedrooms (named after local rivers) are very eco-minded, with a biomass boiler and rainwater recycling system.
-The nearby castle ruins are interesting and the unique romanesque church even more so.

 Good Pub Guide Food